ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 - There is unlimited storage
 - Files are stored in buckets
 - S3 is a universal namespace
-- S3 buckets have URLs following the format: https://s3-eu-west-1.amazonaws.com/acloudguru
+- S3 buckets have URLs following the format: `https://s3-eu-west-1.amazonaws.com/acloudguru`
 - Successful uploads generate a HTTP 200 status code
 - Key fundamentals:
   - Key-value pair
   - Read after write consistency for PUTS of new objects
   - Eventual consistency for overwtie PUTS and DELETES (takes time to propagate)
 - 7 different storage classes (see above)
+  - Know which ones have shorter retrieval times and which have longer ones (like Glacier)

 ### Hands on with S3 Bucket

 To create a bucket permission policy and change the access of all contents of the bucket, go to Permissions -> Bucket policy and enter the JSON text to control the policy.
 This can be helpful so you dont have to change the permissions on each individual file.
 Otherwise selecting the proper things from the "Actions" tab will suffice.

 Only static files can be hosted as S3 bucket websites, non static things like WordPress cannot.
+For this you need an EC2 instance.

 ### S3 Versioning

-Under properties you can access "Bucket Versioning", once enabled you can only suspend versioning it cannot be deleted.
-Once you upload a new version of an existing file you will be able to see different versions of files under "Objects" >> List Versions.
+Under properties you can access "Bucket Versioning", once enabled you can only suspend versioning and it cannot be deleted.
+Once you upload a new version of an existing file you will be able to see different versions of files under "Objects" >> "List Versions".

 **Exam Tips:**